jdelic/saltshaker/README.md

 salt states for that.
 This way you don't have to repackage services which are already set up for your system.
 No need to repackage dovecot in a Docker container, for example, if the Debian Maintainers do such an awesome job of already providing ready-to-run packages anyway!
+(Also, repeat after me:
+"Salt, Puppet, Chef and Ansible are not deployment tools!")

 As I see it: use the best tool for the job.
 There is no dogma requiring you to run all services inside a container for example.
 And a container is not a VM,